Simon-Renault/anna-portfolio/projects/building-an-none-digital-addictive-app.md

 ## Problems

-So to sum up, the aim problems people faced are:
+The main problems people faced are:

 * Organize a trip without making it messy
 * Visualize and understand a trip path with a simple way